Want a perfectly sculpted back? Start doing some lat pulldowns and you will get there fast.

-Hence the name: lat pulldown.
+Hence the name: lat pulldowns.
 Whether you want to build strength, sculpt or bulk up, this machine will get you there.
+If you are at a gym, hopefully you are getting in as many lat pulldowns as possible.

 Maybe you don’t like working out at the gym, don’t have time or simply can’t afford it.
+Is a lat pulldown machine your only option?
 Should you give up the dream of having a perfectly toned back?

-These alternatives will work those lats and other muscles in your upper back and arms to give you great results.
+These lat pulldown alternatives will work those lats and other muscles in your upper back and arms to give you great results.

 The Lat pulldown machine can be used with different movements to target different muscles in the upper body including the latissimus dorsi, trapezius, deltoids, serratus anterior, rhomboids and even the biceps.